FarazAhmad09/Shoot-Seekers/README.md

 **Detailed Photographer Profiles**

 Each photographer on Shoot - Seekers has a comprehensive profile that includes a portfolio of their work, client reviews, and detailed information about their services, pricing, and availability.
-This helps users make informed decisions by providing a clear understanding of the photographer's style, experience, and capabilities.
+This helps users make informed decisions by providing a clear understanding of the photographer's style, experience, and capabilities...

 **Direct Communication and Hiring**